rhjensen79/PHPipam/README.md

 Note that the script is created, so if the ip is already  in use, it will be deleted, and a new entry will be created, with the same ipadress, with the info from the deployment.

+## Extra
+Extra scripts etc.
+### Cleanup.py
+Is created, since i don't have easy access to the cron jobs, in the PHPipam Docker appliance, and i needed some way, to cleanup old records.
+Also it was a good excuse, to play around a bit more, with the API :-)
+Note it can easely be modified, to delete other than Offline records.

 ## Custom
 I have created a cusom field, that i polulate, from the VM deployment.